h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 When a dataset is selected for an experiment, Driverless AI optimizes its settings by selecting the best Scorer, Model(s), and Transformers for the dataset.
 However, this does not mean we cannot import other scorers, models, or transformers to see if we can further optimize our model.
 In this task, we will be importing a transformer recipe, to see how the features in the feature engineering change.

-Now we are going to import a recipe to add related numeric features such as day minutes, evening minutes, and night minutes.
-Driverless AI doesn’t add three or more columns, so we will add a recipe that will do this for us.
-We will see if Driverless AI is able to use this new transformation in determining variable importance.
+Now we are going to import a recipe to add together related numeric features such as day minutes, evening minutes, and night minutes.
+Driverless AI doesn’t add three or more columns automatically, so we will add a recipe that will do this for us.
+We will see if this new feature ends up in the top features used by our final Driverless AI model.

 ### Import a Transformer Recipe